Azure/AvereSDK/docs/syntax.md

 | ---------- | ------------------ |
  `--quick-destroy` | When used with `--destroy`, this option skips flushing changed data from the cluster cache. **CAUTION: Using this option can cause data loss.** |
  `--upgrade-url` *URL* | Specifies the URL for downloading the software update.
 This value is required when using `--upgrade`. |
- `--upgrade-non-ha` | Upgrades vFXT nodes in parallel instead of one at a time. **Note:** This option disrupts access to the cluster.
+ `--upgrade-non-ha` | Upgrades vFXT nodes in parallel instead of one at a time. **NOTE:** This option disrupts access to the cluster.
 Client requests will be ignored during some phases of the software update process.  |

 ## Cluster Configuration Options